 The Los Angeles City government fires 17 city workers when they refuse to sign loyalty pledges.

 The Pacific Electric Railway Company asks the Public Utilities Commission for permission to replace its famous "Red Cars" with buses on 11 of its 17 lines.
 Ed Roybal becomes the first Mexican American to be elected to the Los Angeles City Council since 1881.
-The Los Angeles Airport is officially renamed Los Angeles International Airport (LAX).
+The Los Angeles Airport is renamed to Los Angeles International Airport (LAX).